rssnyder/discord-stock-ticker/README.md

-  "marketplace": "opensea",                         # string: one of: opensea, solanart, solsea or magiceden "name": "ethereum",                               # string: collection name/id from source "color": true,                                    # bool/OPTIONAL: requires nickname "currency": "MATIC",                              # string/OPTIONAL: alternative curreny "nickname": true,                                 # bool/OPTIONAL: display information in nickname vs activity "activity": "Hello;Its;Me",                       # string/OPTIONAL: list of strings to show in activity section
+  "marketplace": "opensea",                         # string: one of: opensea, solanart, solsea or magiceden "name": "ethereum",                               # string: collection name/id from source "color": true,                                    # bool/OPTIONAL: requires nickname "decorator": "@",                                 # string/OPTIONAL: what to show instead of arrows.
+Set to " " to disable arrows.
+  "currency": "MATIC",                              # string/OPTIONAL: alternative curreny
+  "nickname": true,                                 # bool/OPTIONAL: display information in nickname vs activity "activity": "Hello;Its;Me",                       # string/OPTIONAL: list of strings to show in activity section